El baile de los que sobran: Use in politics and legacy

-"El baile de los que sobran", and other songs by Los Prisioneros became a symbol of the struggle against the repression of the military dictatorship and "its vindictive message crossed ages and social segments".
-As the 1988 plebiscite approached, their music began to be affected by censorship, hardened after the group publicly declared their adherence to the "No" option.
+"El baile de los que sobran", along with other songs by Los Prisioneros, became a symbol of the struggle against the repression of the military dictatorship, its message resonating across generations and social classes.
+As the 1988 plebiscite approached, the band's music was increasingly subject to censorship, a trend that intensified after Los Prisioneros publicly declared their support for the "No" option.